xtknight/vdpau-va-driver-vp9/README.md

 # vdpau-va-driver-vp9
-Experimental VP9 codec support for vdpau-va-driver (NVIDIA VDPAU-VAAPI wrapper) and chromium-vaapi
+Experimental VP9 codec support for vdpau-va-driver (NVIDIA VDPAU-VAAPI wrapper) and chromium-vaapi.
+This has only been tested on Ubuntu 19.10 (Linux), so I'm really not sure if it works on anything else but "may".
+In my experience the patchsets vary per distro and some just didn't work at all on my Ubuntu, so keep this in mind when trying the patch.
+However, my modifications themselves should not be distro-specific.

 Forked off Ubuntu vdpau-va-driver (which includes some patches over the original freedesktop code): https://launchpad.net/~saiarcot895/+archive/ubuntu/chromium-beta/+sourcepub/10036592/+listing-archive-extra